Overview of Content Experiments

 Let’s say you have a website where you sell house-cleaning services.
 You offer basic cleaning, deep cleaning, and detailed cleaning.
 Detailed cleaning is most profitable of the three, so you’re interested in getting more people to purchase this option.

-Once you’ve set up and launched your experiment, a random sample of your visitors see the different pages, including your original home page, and you simply wait to see which page gets the highest percentage of visitors to purchase the detailed cleaning.
+Once you’ve set up and launched your experiment, a random sample of your users see the different pages, including your original home page, and you simply wait to see which page gets the highest percentage of users to purchase the detailed cleaning.

-When you see which page drives the most conversions, you can make that one the live page for all visitors.
+When you see which page drives the most conversions, you can make that one the live page for all users.

-Note that any visitors that have installed the Google Analytics opt-out browser add-on will not see any web based Content Experiments.
+Note that any users that have installed the Google Analytics opt-out browser add-on will not see any web based Content Experiments.